zyazyaG/Kings_County_Home_Price_Analysis/README.md

 ## Next Steps

-* Further invastigate houses with fully open porches and fully enclosed porches.
+* Further investigate houses with fully open porches and fully enclosed porches.
 Find average price for both features.
 * Increase the Living Space by converting BasementGarage to living area and invastigate how that would affect the sale price.
 * Further analysis of heatsytem to calculate average sale price for each heatsytem.